-- May help with Liver problems*
+- May help with Liver function*

-- Alleviates digestive pain and renal discomfort*
+- May help alleviates digestive pain and renal discomfort*

 - May help relief from urinary and kidney discomfort*

-- Support Oral Health*
+- May help support Oral Health*

 Directions: Add at least 2 barks in 8-10oz of water.
 Bring water (with bark) to a boil over a medium fire, then reduce to low and simmer for another 5-15 minutes.
 Strain and pour into cups.
 Drink twice a day as needed.